Difference between revisions of "Fastino Mawadze" - Pindula

 Service / Career

-2018 – elected to Ward 9 Nyaminyami RDC with 856 votes, beating Cliperton Bondo Nyamadzawo of MDC-Alliancw with 227 votes.
+2018 – elected to Ward 9 Nyaminyami RDC with 856 votes, beating Cliperton Bondo Nyamadzawo of MDC-Alliance with 227 votes.
 [1]

 Events